THE CATHOLIC COMMUNITY OF SAINT TERRENCE

 ABOUT OUR CHURCH

-In addition to our weekend and daily Masses, we have Rosary after Morning Mass.
+In addition to our weekend and daily Masses, we pray Rosary after Morning Masses.
 We have Eucharistic adoration on Fridays in Lent and Advent from 9:15 am to 7:00 pm concluding with a Benediction.
-Confessions are heard from 4:00pm to 4:40 pm on Saturdays.
-In Lent we have a 3 day parish mission, we spend time to listen and reflect on God’s word.
+Confessions are heard from 9.00 AM to 9.40 AM on Saturdays.
+In Lent we do a 3 day parish mission time to listen and reflect on God’s word.

 Every baptized Catholic is called to the mission of Jesus.
 Ministries enrich St. Terrence Parish.
 It gives every parishioner an opportunity to do what Jesus commanded us to do, to follow his path and love everyone.
 Parishioners volunteer their time for various ministries in the parish.
 Please check the website for a list of ministries.

 St. Terrence is an active parish community of dedicated parishioners who strive to live out their call to discipleship.
 Our weekend liturgies are well attended with uplifting music and focus given to prayer and reflection.
-We have lot of ministries where parishioners give their time and talent to make a difference in this world.
+Our parishioners give their time and talent to make a difference in this world.
 As disciples of Jesus we seek to live our lives for him who was crucified for our salvation.